hashmap-kz/pgrwl/README.md

 You can mitigate this by setting a lower `archive_timeout` (e.g., 1 minute), but even then, in a worst-case scenario, you risk losing up to 1 minute of data.
-Also, it’s important to note that PostgreSQL preallocates WAL files to the configured `wal_segment_size`, so they are created with full size regardless of how much data has been written (quote from documentation:
+Also, it’s important to note that PostgreSQL preallocates WAL files to the configured `wal_segment_size`, so they are created with full size regardless of how much data has been written.
+(Quote from documentation:
 _It is therefore unwise to set a very short `archive_timeout` — it will bloat your archive storage._).

 In contrast, streaming WAL archiving—when used with replication slots and the `synchronous_standby_names`